JKinsella04/stunning-telegram/_sources/12-Dec-week-3.md

 ```

 ### Plans for next Practice:
-- Finish up the robot.
+- Design new license plates.

 ```{important}
 Last Edited on 12/23/21.